-Screen switch to command screen
+Screen switch to Command Processing screen

-If a command screen is selected with the screen switch function, the configuration dialog for the screen switching function has the following parameters:
+If a Command Processing screen is selected with the screen switch function, the configuration dialog for the screen switching function has the following parameters:

-Parameters Description Variable defining the command The variable configured here defines the command group to be used.
+Parameters Description Variable defining the Command Processing The variable configured here defines the command group to be used.
 The screen determines the appropriate response variable and the associated action variable via the name of the variable.
-Initial step Defines the step (status) in which the command screen is loaded.
-Step 1: The screen is loaded and waits for action definition and action execution.
+Initial step Defines the step (status) in which the command processing screen is loaded.
+Step 1 The screen is loaded and waits for action definition and action execution.
 Action executions must be performed manually by the user.
-Lock: The screen is opened in the command step for the action lock.
+Block The screen is opened in the command step for the action block.
+Note: Note that not all configured control elements are visible with this initial step.
+You can find an overview of all visible control elements in the blocked or locked elements (on page 159) chapter.